 November 15th, 2024

 MS-DOS games that ran at 320x200 screen resolution didn’t have square pixels.
 This means the image was vertically stretched by the cathode-ray tube to fit the 4:3 aspect ratio of the actual display screen.
-As a consequence, screenshots taken of such games must by scaled vertically look right on modern displays with square pixels.
+As a consequence, screenshots taken of such games must be scaled vertically to look right on modern displays with square pixels.

 This means if your original screenshot is 320x200, you should multiply the image height by 1.2 to arrive at the correct proportions.
 So resize the image to 320x240 or to 640x480 directly.